fchamicapereira/tobber-engine-python/README.md

-# tobber - A torrent grabber engine
+# tobber - a torrent grabber engine

-Very basic project written in python 2.6 for searching torrents and grabbing the torrent file using my own personal tastes.
+Very basic project written in python 2.7 for searching torrents and grabbing the torrent file using my own personal tastes.

 It's now torified with tor and polipo.